tony-vith-a-y/FEND_2020_project_1/README.md

 <br/>

 ## Source
 All images and reviews belong to [tom's guide](https://www.tomsguide.com/).
-I'm using the information from [tom's guide](https://www.tomsguide.com/) for education purpsoes only.
+I'm using the information from [tom's guide](https://www.tomsguide.com/) for educational purpsoes only.